tldr-pages/tldr/pages/common/tig.md

 > A text-mode interface for Git.

-- Show the sequence of commits starting from the current one, in reverse chronological order:
+- Show the sequence of commits starting from the current one in reverse chronological order:

 `tig`